Skip to main content

 Column basics

-Learn about the basics of adding columns to tables, changing column types, auto-filling columns with data, and more
+Learn the basics of adding columns to tables, changing column types, auto-filling columns with data, hiding and freezing columns, & more

 Rows make up the horizontal element of your tables, while columns make up the vertical elements.
 Use different columns to add different attributes to your data.